Ricky Gervais: Charity work

+In 2017, Gervais was awarded the Lord Houghton Award for Service to Animal Welfare from Animal Defenders International.
+Gervais was also awarded the Humane Society International Cecil Award in 2018 for his frequent social media efforts to end trophy hunting.
+In 2021, Gervais joined the Rewriting Extinction campaign to fight the climate and biodiversity crisis through comics.
+Gervais created the comic story "Bullfight" in collaboration with the illustrator Rob Steen.
+The comic was released in the book The Most Important Comic Book on Earth: Stories to Save the World on 28 October 2021 by DK.

 Influences

-Gervais has cited Laurel & Hardy, Groucho Marx, Peter Cook, and Christopher Guest as significant influences.
+Gervais has cited Laurel & Hardy, Groucho Marx, Peter Cook and Christopher Guest as significant influences.
 The decision of John Cleese to stop making his acclaimed 1970s comedy sitcom Fawlty Towers after 12 episodes—when it was at its creative height—inspired Gervais in keeping his own sitcoms (The Office, Extras and Derek) to 12 episodes each.
-His comedy style tends to be offensive, observational and satirise everyday life.
+His comedy is observational and satirises everyday life.